Mega asteroid Ceres the latest spot in space that may have life

 We already know Ceres, the salt-spotted dwarf planet that rules the asteroid belt, could be filled with massive amounts of water, perhaps in the form of a chilled, muddy slurry below the surface.
 But new research suggests that what looks like a big dead rock is more akin to a stew-pot speeding through space, cooking up the building blocks for life along the way.

-"This is the first time this signature has been seen so clearly on an asteroid," De Sanctis said in a video statement.
+"This is the first time this signature has been seen so clearly on an asteroid," lead scientist Maria Cristina De Sanctis said in a video statement.

 The researchers don't have enough data to determine which exact molecular compounds they're detecting on Ceres, but they appear to be in the methyl or methylene groups, with the closest possible matches being tar-like minerals such as kerite or asphaltite.
 Sounds like Ceres is ready-made for terraforming, or at least for building a few highways.